sachin1998sri/git-github/README.md

 # git-github

-This is only for tutorial purpose
+This is only for tutorial purpose for student .